BrandiMac/space-products/doc/visibility.rst

     Segment.SetTarget(PointGroup1[0]);

-If the target is a ``CelestialObject``, the user can specify whether to model the target as a point, sphere, or ellipsoid, as shown below.
+If the target is a ``CelestialObject``, you may specify whether to model the target as a point, sphere, or ellipsoid, as shown below.

 .. code-block:: c++